genbs/poste-italiane-parser/README.md

 # Poste Italiane Documents Parser

-_a gli sventurati che hanno un conto postale_
+_agli sventurati che hanno un conto postale_

 A Python tool to parse PDF documents from Poste Italiane and convert them into structured JSON or CSV data.
 It automatically identifies the document type and validates financial data to ensure integrity.